the-bumblebee/simple-interpreter/README.md

 The interpreter is just a step towards the end goal of creating an interpreted language.

 ## Source files
-### [Completed Part-7]
+### [Completed Part-8]

 #### Note:
 Old source files are stored in directories with naming convention `/old/part<n>`, where n denotes the part completed.
 For example, `/old/part6` implies that the folder contains source files when part '6' of the tutorial is completed.
 Do note that the repo contains only files for major parts of the tutorial.
-Each directory contains a `README.md` file tat explains the code in the directory.
+Each directory contains a `README.md` file that explains the code in the directory.
 Current complete part and the code explanation is provided here.

 ### 1. LPI.py